Custom HTML Section Details (Registration Form)

 Start a New Section? starts a new HTML table with a new section header and form fields table.

-Always display means the section will always be displayed on the form.
-No logic affects its display.
+Always display means the section always displays on the form.